Illithor/learn-java/Part One (Chapter 1~8).md

 16. You can also have polymorphic arguments and return types!
 17. Most subclass levels are no deeper than one or two levels.
 18. Three ways to stop a class from being subclassed:
  * Make it non-public. (don’t declare it as `public`)
  * Mark it as `final`. (no one can extend a final class)
  * A class has only private constructors.
 19. To protect a specific method from being overridden, mark the method with `final`.
     To guarantee that none of the methods in that class will ever be overridden, mark the whole class as `final`.
 20. `TO OVERRIDE, YOU MUST FOLLOW THE CONTRACT!` (A contract is like “take a String and return a Boolean.”)
-    The overriding method must have the exactly same contract.
+    The overriding method must have the exactly same contract (same name, same parameter list, same return type).
 21. Rules of overriding:
  * Arguments and return types must be the same.
  * The method can’t be less accessible.

  For example:
  In a superclass we have `public boolean turnOn();`.
  If you write `public boolean turnOn(int level);` in the subclass, you’re not overriding - you’re overLOADing, because you change the argument.
  If you write `private boolean turnOn();` in the subclass, you’re not overriding nor overloading, because you do not change the argument, but also restrict the access level.
 22. Method overloading is nothing more than having two methods with the same name but different argument lists.
 It has nothing to do with inheritance and polymorphism.
 23. Rules for overloading:
  * The return types can be different.
  * You cannot change ONLY the return type.
  * You can vary the access levels in any direction.

 ## Chapter 8 - interfaces and abstract classes
 1. Abstract class = class that can’t be instantiated.